 The croton contains a chemical called 5-deoxyingenol.
 It is poisonous to animals and is present in the roots, flowers, stems, and leaves.
 The milky sap that is emitted causes forms of contact dermatitis in humans, and the berries that the plant produces can be fatal for children.

-Symptoms of Croton Poisoning
+Signs of Croton Poisoning

 Keeping Your Cat Safe